Frequently Asked Questions

 Q: Why don’t you post video showing people how they can make their handgun safes more secure?

 A: The reason I haven’t pursued this is that I don’t want to be responsible for causing people to alter their handgun safes and void their warranties.
 Also, the safes I’ve examined offer multiple ways of gaining access.
 I try to show only one or two easy ways into these devices, attacks that can be accomplished using ordinary tools and materials.
 In order to make these devices secure, a person would be taking on something like a home-improvement project that might involve buying tools and materials and finding the time to do the project.
-Then there would be the business of actually doing the work myself, recording video to show how to do it, etc., etc., none of which has anything to do with investigative journalism.
+Then there would be the business of actually doing the work myself, recording video to show how to do it, etc., etc., which I don't have time for.